hocus-dev/hocus/rfd/0003-workspace-ram-management.md

 ### DAMON (Data Access MONitor)

 For free page reporting to be effective, the workspace needs the ability to drop page caches it doesn't need.
 By default, Linux is designed to consume as much RAM as possible and never release it back until there is some memory pressure.
 Hocus workspaces use DAMON RECLAIM, available since the 5.16 kernel[^4], to proactively reclaim unused page caches.
-In our testing, this releases most of the caches the VM uses, but as DAMON is a very new subsystem in the kernel, there is still a lot of room for improvements[^5].
+In our testing, this releases most of the caches the VM uses, but as DAMON is a very new subsystem in the kernel, there is still a lot of room for improvement[^5].

 ### PSI-based autosizing

 DAMON is able to reclaim unused caches but won't prevent the page cache from growing uncontrollably as the VM is rarely under high memory pressure.
-To ensure RAM is only allocated to the VM when it's actually needed, Hocus Workspaces ship [Sempai](https://github.com/facebookincubator/senpai), which is responsible for autosizing the system cgroup to ensure the VM is always under some kind of memory pressure.
-Sempai uses the PSI kernel mechanism to determine whether the workspace is under memory pressure and needs to increase/decrease its memory limits.
+To ensure RAM is only allocated to the VM when it's actually needed, Hocus Workspaces ship [Senpai](https://github.com/facebookincubator/senpai), which is responsible for autosizing the system cgroup to ensure the VM is always under some kind of memory pressure.
+Senpai uses the PSI kernel mechanism to determine whether the workspace is under memory pressure and needs to increase/decrease its memory limits.

 ### Memlocking critical binaries